 In addition to refreshing, you might also change how a piece of content is consumed.
 Social media marketing trends are changing every day.
 Video marketing, for example, has surged over the past year to become one of the top social media trends.
 Podcasts have also seen a significant increase in popularity.
 Thus, turning quips and quotes from old blog posts into audio or video clips is a fantastic way to create new content without reinventing the wheel.

 Revisit Your Platforms

 When businesses start building a social media presence, they tend to go one of two ways.
 You get the businesses that reserve their brand name for each social media platform and try to juggle them all from the get-go.
 On the other side of the equation, you get brands that start with Facebook or Twitter and never look beyond those opportunities.

 Revisiting your platforms should be a key part of your annual social media marketing strategy.
 LinkedIn might not be the right platform to connect with your audience.
 You might be doing yourself a disservice by lacking an Instagram account.
+Instagram can infact increase your business growth by 40% with the right Instagram growth tactics.
 Take this opportunity to look at where your customers are and trim the fat so that you can invest in high-value efforts.

 Create a Content Calendar

 The next step in creating a stellar social media strategy for 2020 is to build your content calendar.
 This framework will help you identify how many posts you need to curate or create.
 It will also help you figure out how much time you’ll need to invest in scheduling, interacting with your audience, and adapting.